Hunter Street Baptist Church: 1990s through today

 On January 16, 1994, Hunter Street Baptist Church dedicated a new 1600-seat worship center, as well as more Sunday School classroom space and a new music suite.
 The worship center was renovated and expanded in 2000, bringing the seating capacity to around 1950.
 Additional construction projects have included a recreation center built in 1997 called the R.O.C (Recreation Outreach Center), a building for high school and junior high student worship and education called the 24:7 Building in 2002, later renamed the Hunter Street Student Building in 2007, to better communicate the church's desire for unity.
 The church dedicated a new children's education center in 2003.
 In early 2006, the church began simulcasting the 9:30 A.M. worship service to the former sanctuary and to the youth building, making room for additional worshippers in the main worship center.
 Late in 2007, the 9:30 A.M. was named Chapel Worship and hosted students from middle school to college.

 The church celebrated its centennial in 2007.
 Later that year, the congregation celebrated its twentieth anniversary of ministry in Hoover.

 The music ministry of the church has released four CD's since 1996: Jesus Changed My World (1996), Consider the Cross (2003), How Great: Live Worship at Hunter Street (2005), and S.D.G.
 (2008).
 The church's adult choir and orchestra led in worship at the annual meeting of the Southern Baptist Convention in Louisville, Kentucky on June 23 and 24, 2009.

 On April 25, 2012, the church voted to renovate its worship center.
 The project was conducted that July through August.
 Features of the renovation included new flooring, a new color scheme, theater-style seating, and a new choir loft and orchestra area.
 While the renovation was being carried out, Sunday worship services were held in the church's gymnasium, chapel (the former worship center) and student building.

 On September 14, 2025, pastor Buddy Gray announced his retirement, effective June 1, 2026, coinciding with his 40th annviersary as pastor.
+Chandler Snyder was elected as senior pastor on June 28, 2026.
+Gray was designated as pastor emeritus.